Strategic Habitat Conservation FAQs

 Full adoption of Strategic Habitat Conservation as framework for the FWS should;

-You can also download a copy of the Draft Technical Guidance on Selecting Species for Landscape Scale Conservation.
+You can download a copy of the Technical Reference on Selecting Species for Landscape Scale Conservation.

 FWS Regional Sites: